aredn/documentation/arednGettingStarted/node_status.rst

    :alt: AAM Display
    :align: center

 Mesh nodes without Internet access also have the ability to display *Local Alerts*.
-The process for setting up a local message repository is described in the **Advanced Configuration** section.
+The process for setting up a local message repository is described in the **Configuration Deep Dive** section.
 If a node has Internet access as well as local messages, then both types of messages will be displayed in the AREDN |trade| alerts banner as shown in the example above.

 Signal Charts
 -------------